Adoptions With Love Blog

 Open adoption is different for everyone.
 Some birth mothers keep in touch via email, phone calls, or in-person visits.
 Others exchange letters and pictures.
 If you are in the process of making an adoption plan with your agency, know that you can determine the frequency and form in which you communicate with your child’s adoptive family.

-If you are a birth mother with an open adoption, consider checking in with the family on – or just before – Mother’s Day.
 If you do not have an open adoption, but desire an update of your child, ask your adoption agency for guidance.
 Adoptions With Love receives letters and photos from adoptive families regularly, and keeps them on file for birth mothers when they are ready.
 Receiving an update from your child’s adoptive family can help you feel connected and bring some light to your day.

 One birth mother shared with AWL about her last Mother’s Day: “When I was feeling down around this time last year, I asked for pictures of my daughter or just had a conversation with my adoptive mom asking if anything new has happened, how their weekend was… little things to put a smile on my face!”